pfuntner/LabCorp/labcorp-plot.md

 $
 ```

+The output are the names of the image files produced.

 #### Sample plot file
 ![Cholesterol,_Total.png](images%2FCholesterol%2C_Total.png)

-The horizontal dotted lines represent the minimum and maximum healthy values for each test.
-Occasionally, I've noticed changes in this range over results so you might see the line change over time.
+The horizontal dotted lines represent the minimum and/or maximum healthy values for each test.
+If there's only one dotted line, there is only a minimum healthy value.
+Occasionally, I've noticed changes in this range over results so you might see a line _shift_ over time.
+I suppose healthy recommendations might change over time.